Learn how Asians and Pacific Islanders in the U.S. experience hate.

 Can I access state- or county-level data?

-To protect the privacy of individuals who choose to report to us, we share data disaggregated by state and county where we have received 100 or more reported hate acts.
-You can access data for these states and counties through our tool.
+To protect the privacy of individuals who choose to report to us, we share data disaggregated by state and county for areas with an AA/PI population of 20,000 or more.
+You can access data for these states and counties through our tool or by downloading the datasets above in Excel format.

 How often will Stop AAPI Hate’s data visualization tool be updated?
-And will you still be releasing data reports separately?
+Are you still releasing data reports separately?

-We plan to update our data on an annual basis.
+We update our data on an annual basis.
 An annual cadence allows us to carefully process each report as well as collect enough data to extract valuable analyses and insights.
-Our 2023 numbers will be available around Summer 2024.
+Our 2024 data will be available in the Spring/Summer of 2025.

 What if this data tool does not meet my needs?

-You may request custom data by sending an email to datarequests@stopaapihate.org.
+You may request custom data by filling out this form.
 We are able to share:

 - summary statistics (not raw data or data on each individual report)